felipelaptrin/felipetrindade.com/frontend/content/blog/bridge-the-gap-flux/index.md

 ---
 title: Bridging the gap between IaC and GitOps
 date: "2026-01-05T11:45:32.169Z"
-description: Let’s deep dive into how you can connect Terraform and FluxCD!
+description: Let's deep dive into how you can connect Terraform and FluxCD!
 ---

 This blog post is a very special one for two main reasons:
 - It marks two full years of my blog posts!
 On average, I delivered one technical blog post per month (some months I posted two!).
-- This post tackles a real problem that I’ve faced for years, and never really liked how others addressed this issue… I’m really proud of the proposed solution that will be described here, and I’m pretty sure it has room for improvement, but it’s a good start.
+- This post tackles a real problem that I've faced for years, and never really liked how others addressed this issue… I'm really proud of the proposed solution that will be described here, and I'm pretty sure it has room for improvement, but it's a good start.

 As always, the entire code used in this post can be accessed in my [GitHub Repository](https://github.com/felipelaptrin/kubernetes-gitops-flux)

 ## Bridge the Gap between IaC and FluxCD

-Let’s explain a bit about the problem.
+Let's explain a bit about the problem.
 Cloud resources are created with the IaC tool, and they need to be referenced in Kubernetes (e.g., Bucket name, Certificate ARN, Subnet IDs, SQS Queue ARN…).
 But how can these values be passed to the Kubernetes resources (e.g., Deployments, Helm Chart Values…)?

 The "classic" solution for this is to store these in AWS Secrets Manager or Parameter Store and use External Secrets to create Kubernetes Secrets that will be consumed by your application as environment variables.
 The reality is that this pattern does not work in all cases, since it's very common the need to pass the value directly to a Helm Chart custom values, to manifests that do not support reading the value from a secret (e.g. ALB Controller needs VPC ID that is passed as `args` to the controller pod) or even in annotations/labels of resources.